6 Insurance Trends to Keep an Eye On in 2019

 There’s plenty to talk about here – almost too much!

 There are increasing bodies of evidence for the safety and efficacy of medical cannabis, and every year brings new studies and information.
-It’s even been shown that prescriptions for opioids in U.S. states that adopt medical cannabis laws or legalize recreational cannabis see decreases in opioid prescriptions.
+In the U.S, states that adopt medical cannabis laws or legalize recreational cannabis see decreases in opioid prescriptions.

 Then, of course, there’s the effect legal recreational cannabis will have on workplaces in 2019.
 At the time of writing this article, it’s been legal for about two months – what effects might we see in a years’ time?